syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 documentation: ug
 ---

-# Linear Gauge shape marker pointers
+# Linear Gauge Shape Marker Pointers

 The `LinearShapePointer` in `SfLinearGauge` have the below pre-defined shapes to mark a specific value.
 The default shape pointer is inverted `invertedTriangle`.